What is a College policy?

 Where do I call if I have a question on a policy?

 Policies posted on the College Policy Library website at https://bergen.edu/about-us/college-policies/ have a Contacts Section directing you to the appropriate office for answers to your questions.
 If you are unsure of where to call contact the Responsible Office or email email@example.com for assistance.

 How can I get a college policy started from my office or department?

 Please see the How to Create a Policy page on this website.
-Also, the Office of the Executive Vice President is equipped to assist you with questions you have about the process in general or if you want to know whether a college policy is warranted in a particular situation.
+Also, the External Affairs Office is equipped to assist you with questions you have about the process in general or if you want to know whether a college policy is warranted in a particular situation.

-For questions or comments about this site, contact the Office of the Executive Vice President at (201) 879-7656 or email firstname.lastname@example.org.
+For questions or comments about this site, contact the Vice President of External Affairs at (201) 879-7650 or email firstname.lastname@example.org.